grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 - **Using other backends or generating auxiliary files**.
 The `generateAuxFilesFromString` and `generateAuxFilesFromFile` functions taking a DSP source string or file can be used:
     - to activate and use other backends (depending of which ones have been compiled in libfaust) to generate like C, C++, or SOUL code, etc. The `argv` parameter has to mimic the command line like for instance: `-lang cpp -vec -lv 1` to generate a C++ file in vector mode.
     - to generate auxiliary files which can be text files SVG, XML, ps, etc. The `argv` parameter has to mimic the command line like for instance: `-json` to generate a JSON file.

+## Sample size adaptation

+When compiled with the `-double` option, the generated code internally uses `double` format for samples, but also expects inputs/outputs buffers to be filled with samples in double.
+The `dsp_sample_adapter` decorator class defined in [faust/dsp/dsp-adapter.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-adapter.h) can be used to adapt the buffers.

+## Deployment

+The application or plugin using `libfaust` can embed the library either as a statically linked component (to get a self-contained binary) or provided as a separate component to be loaded dynamically at runtime.
+The Faust libraries themselves usually have to be bundled separately and can be accessed at runtime using the compiler `-I /path/to/libraries` option in `createDSPFactoryFromString/createDSPFactoryFromFile` functions.

 ## Additional Resources